naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 @AUTHOR: By Arrietty

+%

+# ACT I

+%

-%The story begins with Scruffy, our favorite freak, rushing to Eris's door as if there's an emergency.
-Instead of knocking the door, he blows a trumpet he has with him, making a loud disruptive noise waking the poor lady up.
+%The story begins with Scruffy, our favorite freak, rushing to Eris's door like there's an emergency.
+Instead of knocking the door, he blows a trumpet, making a loud disruptive noise waking the poor lady up.

-Eris Shocked: **SCRUFFY!** It's 4 in the MORNING.
+Eris Shocked: It's 4 in the MORNING.
 What the heck???

-Scruffy: It's an emergency! (opening the door, T-Posing right at the entrance not taking a step in)
+Scruffy: It's an emergency! (opening the door, T-Posing right at the entrance)

-Eris Angry: What is it?!

 Nadine Sad: (walking by, sleepy) Ugh... what is going on?